digitalave/digitalave-old-website-2023-07-06/_posts/2020-05-11-SonarQube-Integration-With-Jenkins.md

 last_modified_at: 2020-01-31
 ---

-##### Goal ?
+### Goal?

-**I want to ensure quality of the code, identify bugs, code vulnerabilities, code smells and align with code standards, after I committed codes into repositories such as Github, Gitlab.
-And the same way build my code automatically, using with Jenkins.
-I want to perform this task every time when commit code and see the static code analysis report at SonarQube.**
+**I want to ensure the quality of the code, identify bugs, code vulnerabilities, code smells, and align with code standards after committing codes into repositories such as Github and Gitlab.
+And the same way build my code automatically, using Jenkins.
+I want to perform this task whenever I commit code and see the static code analysis report at SonarQube.**

 In this case, GitLab-Jenkins-SonarQube integration comes to play.

-So, In this tutorial, I'm going to demonstrate how to integrate SonarQube with Jenkins server.
+In this tutorial, I'm going to demonstrate how to integrate SonarQube with the Jenkins server.

-##### Work Flow - How It Goes ?
+##### Work Flow - How It Goes?

 Developer commit code changes to the GitLab/GitHub.
-Then, Jenkins server will fetch/pull code changes from Git repository and do a static code analysis using Sonar-Scanner and send analysis reports to SonarQube server.
+Then, the Jenkins server will fetch/pull code changes from Git repository and do a static code analysis using Sonar-Scanner and send analysis reports to SonarQube server.
 Finally, Jenkins build the project code.

 ##### Before You Begin !!!